-4.2.2.1.1.5 Compensation Plates (CP) (LIGO-T1000175 Thinner Compensation Plates...)
+4.2.2.1.1.5.
+Compensation Plates (CP) (LIGO-M060305 & RODA for CP size)

 The CP plates are both surface AR coated FS plates.
 The CP principle role is to compensate for the beam absorption (mostly HR) induced lens in the ITM.
 To best accomplish this it must have minimal beam absorption itself.
 Therefore it is required to be fabricated from ultra low 1064 nm absorbing FS.
 We specify < 0.2 ppm/cm absorption for the CP in the understanding that such material is possible to produce.